alanperez/CS3345-Data-Structures-and-Introduction-to-Algorithmic-Analysis/README.md

  It serves as an exercise in working with linked lists and nodes. the [main program is here](https://github.com/alanperez/CS3345-Data-Structures-and-Introduction-to-Algorithmic-Analysis/blob/main/Project1/NameList.java)

-# Project 2 Overview - GuessingGame
+# Project 2 Overview - BST

 the [main program is here](https://github.com/alanperez/CS3345-Data-Structures-and-Introduction-to-Algorithmic-Analysis/blob/main/Project2-BST/MySearchTree.java)